slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 v3.46 (candidate) - 23 February 2018
 ------------------------------------

-This is largely a bug fix release, although a few foundational features have been added (external objects, Docker connector, credential sharing) that will improve cloud resource management in the future.
+This release contains a few foundational features have been added (external objects, Docker connector, credential sharing) that will improve cloud resource management in the future.
+It also includes changes to the way machines within a deployment access the server and how deployment reports are stored.
+Both require administrator attention during upgrades.
+(See migration section.)
+The release also contains a number of bug fixes.

 For Everyone:
  - User resource implementation was changed to allow credential